gcfrench/shinystore/README.md

 -   **filter module** dynamically populate input controls drop down options, applying validation to the input values using the [shinyvalidate]((https://rstudio.github.io/shinyvalidate)) package.
+-   **display module** displays the species image and link to original species image.

+Shiny notification functionality is used in the modules to notify when a reactive values is returned from the module.